wellcometrust/form-builder-jsonschema-example/extensions.md

 - x-shouldAutoComplete: Boolean (default: null)

     This describes whether a field can be auto-completed on the front-end.
 Helpful for preventing auto-complete on potentially privacy-sensitive fields.

 - x-salesforceMapping: String (default: “”)

     This will be used to provide the middleware with the context of where the value of a form field exists in Salesforce.
-This could be an ID or table reference.
+This may be defined in two places:
+    - Within the definition of a scalar value (string, number, date, etc.).
+In that instance the value should be of the form `TableName.FieldName`, describing which field in which table the data should be saved in.
+    - Within the definition of an array.
+In that instance the value should be of the form `TableName`, describing which table the array will be saved in.
+The `x-salesforceMapping` of items within that array should either be on the same table, or on a table that can be related back to that table.

 - x-renderer: String, oneOf['password', 'rte', 'textarea', 'typeahead']` (default: null)

     This property is useful for describing what kind of component should render a form field, when the value does not exist natively in JSON Schema.

 - enumNames: Array (default: null)

     When an enum is used, this provides labels for each of the values in the enum.
 Taken from https: //react-jsonschema-form.readthedocs.io/en/latest/usage/single/#custom-labels-for-enum-fields

 ## Custom values: